-Will my Electrical Plumbing, or Hvac Customer like option pricing?
+Will My Electrical Plumbing, or HVAC Customer like Option Pricing?

 Do you remember the days when your Electrical, Plumbing, or Hvac customers would question your bill and particularly your hourly rate?
 That hourly rate represent-ed you, didn’t it?
 They might have said, “That sure seems like a lot of money!”
 So, what did we do?
 We switched to flat rate pricing.
 And why did we do that?
 So we could eliminate the price objection, right?
 Initially that was the purpose, and it worked like a charm for most of us.
 At least it worked like a charm before the year 2000, and before The New Flat Rate’s option pricing.